Direct links to:

-Persons who are granted protection status S may travel abroad and return to Switzerland without a travel permit.
+Persons who are granted protection status S may travel abroad and return to Switzerland without a travel permit (Art.
+9 para.
+8 Ordinance on the Issue of Travel Documents for Foreign Nationals).
 They may engage in gainful employment (including self-employment) without having to wait a certain period to do so.

 There is no quantitative limitation for protection status S.

 According to the Federal Council’s general ruling of 11 March 2022:

 - Ukrainian citizens seeking protection and their family members (partners, minor children and other close relatives who were fully or partially supported at the time of flight) who were resident in Ukraine before 24 February 2022.

 - Persons of other nationalities and stateless persons seeking protection and their family members as defined in para a, who held international or national protection status in Ukraine before 24 February 2022.

 - Those seeking protection of another nationality and stateless persons as well as their family members as defined in para a, who can prove by means of a valid short-term residence permit or residence permit that they have a valid right of residence in Ukraine and cannot return to their home countries in safety and on a permanent basis.

 Those seeking protection of another nationality and who can safely and permanently return to their home country are not eligible for protection status S in Switzerland.
 An appeal against such a negative decision can be filed with the Federal Administrative Court.
 Moreover, these persons are free to file an asylum application if they believe they are at risk on returning to their home country.
 This ensures that all persons in need of Switzerland’s protection receive it.